Who do we help?

 Homeless in Croydon

-We do not have accommodation, but can advise people in need from the Queen’s Gardens at 9.30 every evening.
-The main port of call is the council’s Support Need, Assessment and Placement service (SNAP) who will give advice to single homeless adults:0208 760 5498
+We do not have accommodation, but can advise people in need from the Queen’s Gardens at 9.30 every night.
+The main port of call is the council’s Single Homeless Service who will give advice to single homeless adults:0208 760 5498

 In winter the churches in Croydon run the Floating Shelter which involves many churches that also help us and we have many volunteers in common.
-Access to the shelter is via referral from the SNAP team.
+Access to the shelter is via referral from the SNAP team or the Crisis centre at 13 Surrey Street 0203 848 1700.
 Young people (14-21 year olds) can find help at Croydon Turnaround, 54/55 South End, CRO 1BF 0208 760 5530.

 - To provide urgent and necessary items of food, clothes, toiletries, pots, pans, household goods to people in need